-- All medications MUST be in their original containers.
-This includes vitamins, melatonin, and herbal medicines - Emergency medications (epi-pen and inhalers are placed in a fanny pack and provided to the camper) - Prescriptions medications - Over-the-counter medications (OCMs)
+- Dietary and/or allergies verification.
+Campers with a dietary need or allergy will be provided with a wristband that must be worn for the duration of time they are at camp. - All medications MUST be in their original containers.
+This includes vitamins, melatonin, and herbal medicines and MUST be handed to the Health Supervisor upon check-in. - Emergency medications (epi-pen and inhalers are placed in a red fanny pack and provided to the camper) - Prescriptions medications - Over-the-counter medications (OCMs) - Campers will be given a wrist band that helps staff know they have medications they take regularly.
+Wrist bands must be worn for the duration of time while they are at camp.